DataDog/documentation/content/integrations/mongodb.md

 ## Installation

 1. To capture MongoDB metrics you need to install the Datadog Agent.
-2. Create a read-only admin user for Datadog (Admin rights are needed to collect complete server statistics).
+2. Create a read-only user for Datadog, with the appropriate [MongoDB roles](https://docs.mongodb.com/manual/reference/built-in-roles/) to collect complete server statistics.
 In the mongo shell, run:

         # Authenticate as the admin user.
         use admin